hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_computer_bd683925-d364-41ea-bbad-13d7a0690aa2-0_0.content.md

 ## Contact Us

 Do you have a question or comment about our website?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 Thank you for visiting TechConnect.
 Stay connected and stay informed!